 HLR or Home Location Register:

-HLR is subscriber data base in home network.
-After successful location update, vlr stores the GT of HLR.
-When a user dials a ussd string, VLR sends a GSM MAP operation to the HLR in HPLMN.
-The destination GT , is the HLR number received in Location Update.
+HLR is a subscriber database in-home network.
+After a successful location update, VLR stores the GT (SCCPaddress) of HLR.
+When a user dials a USSD string, VLR sends a GSM MAP operation to the HLR in HPLMN.
+The destination GT is the HLR number received in Location Update.

 MSC or Mobile Switching Center:

-A MSC or mobile switching center, is a GSM node in visiting network , one side it connects to wireless network via BSC or RNC.
-Other side it connects to the PSTN or SS7 network.
-Mostly it is co located with the VLR.
+An MSC or mobile switching center is a GSM node in a visiting network.
+One side connects to the wireless network via BSC or RNC.
+Another side connects to the PSTN or SS7 network.
+Mostly it is co-located with the VLR.

 VLR or Visitor Location Register:

-A VLR , is database which stores the mobile station profile temporary.
-Profile is downloaded from HLR upon location update.
-Roaming network provides services based on the profile downloaded.
+A VLR is a database that stores the subscriber profile temporarily.
+The profile is downloaded from HLR upon a location update gsm map protocol procedure.
+The roaming network provides services based on the profile downloaded.

 USSD Gateway :

-This is a dedicated node which convert menu based business logic to the signaling on wire and vise versa.
-For mobile initiated USSD, HLR sends the signaling to the USSDGW, while in network initiated, string may be directly passed to the roaming network using SS7 connection.
+This dedicated node converts menu-based business logic to the signaling on wire and vice Versa.
+For mobile-initiated USSD, HLR sends the signaling to the USSDGW, while in network-initiated, the string may be directly passed to the roaming network using an SS7 connection.

-Gateway opens new opportunities for providing ussd based platform for advertisement same as sms gateway does for sms.
+Gateway opens new opportunities for providing a USSD-based platform for advertising the same text as SMS gateway does for SMS.

-Gateway connects with mobile operators over ss7/sigtran (GT and Point code).
-Provider of USSDGW, purchases ussd codes and all mobile operator set the outing of short codes towards gateway.
+The gateway connects with mobile operators over ss7/Sigtran (GT and Point code).
+Provider of USSDGW purchases USSD codes, and all mobile operators set the outing of shortcodes towards the gateway.

 An application is the actual business logic for service.
-E.g A prepaid balance application.
-One side connect to the HLR or USSDGW, other side connects to the subscriber profile for billing.
-When a balance request (e.g *2345#) arrives to the HLR, a USSD application is invoked with mobile number of IMSI.
-Applications returns a menu , which is send to the phone via HLR or USSDGW.
+E.g., A prepaid balance application.
+One side connects to the HLR or USSDGW, and the other connects to the subscriber profile for billing.
+When a balance request (e.g., *2345#) arrives at the HLR, a USSD application is invoked with a mobile number of IMSI.
+Applications return a menu sent to the phone via HLR or USSDGW.

-There are situations when a VAS provider want to develop an ussd application and want to reach the mobile subscribes with in a area.
-Following is required to develop ussd application.
+There are situations when a VAS provider wants to develop a USSD application and intends to reach mobile subscribers within an area.
+The following is required to create a USSD application.

-With this option, the ussd gateway of mobile operators do not get over loaded.
-But same time, its difficult to get this kind of connection.
+With this option, the USSD gateway of mobile operators does not get overloaded.
+But simultaneously, it isn’t easy to get this kind (ss7/Sigtran) of connection.

-- Need to connect the mobile operators for the SS7/Sigtran.
+- We need to connect the mobile operators for the SS7/Sigtran.
 There can be multiple mobile operators.

-- VAS provide gets Global title and a Point Code.
-This is the address of VAS node in the mobile network.
+- VAS provides a Global title and a Point Code.
+This is the address of the VAS node in the mobile network.

-- SS7 stack required to receive and send ss7 messages from/to the roaming network.
+- SS7 stack must receive and send ss7 messages from/to the roaming network.

-- Develop the actual application on top of stack.
+- Develop the actual application on top of the stack.